Thousand Islands (Indonesia): History

 After the VOC failed to obtain control of trade at Banten in 1610, the Dutch obtained permission from Prince Jayakarta to build a dock at one of the islands in Jakarta Bay as a place to repair and equip ships sailing to Asia, particularly South East Asia.
 The island Prince Jayakarta assigned to the VOC was Onrust Island, a 12 ha island 14 km from Jakarta.

-In 1615 the VOC built a shipyard and a small storage house on the island, which Jan Pieterszoon Coen hoped would eventually develop into a trade and defence base against threats from Banten and England (1618).
+In 1615 the VOC built a shipyard and a small storage house on the island, which Jan Pieterszoon Coen hoped would eventually develop into a trade and defence base against threats from Banten and rival European powers such as the English.
 The VOC constructed a small rectangular fort with two bastions in 1656; the bastions protruded from the fort and were used as look-out posts.
 The Dutch enlarged the fort in 1671 and gave it an asymmetrical pentagonal shape with a bastion in each corner.
 The whole structure was made of red bricks and coral.
 In 1674 additional storage buildings were built.